arpitbbhayani/articles/blogs/rum.md

 Read Overhead occur when the storage engine performs reads on auxiliary data to fetch the required intended main data.
 This usually happens when we use an auxiliary data structure like a Secondary Index to speed up reads.
 The reads happening on this auxiliary structure constitutes read overheads.

-Read Overhead is measured through Read Amplification and it is defined as the ratio between the total amount of data read (base + auxiliary) and the amount of main data intended to be read.
+Read Overhead is measured through Read Amplification and it is defined as the ratio between the total amount of data read (main + auxiliary) and the amount of main data intended to be read.

 ### Update Overhead